 Book Fair on Liberation War 22-31 March

-As a part of Independent Day celebration LWM organizes a book-fair at museum’s auditorium.
-Publishers participate with their published books related to Liberation struggle.
+As a part of Independence Day celebrations LWM organizes a book-fair at museum’s auditorium.
+Publishers participate with their published books related to the Liberation struggle.

 Bazlur Rahman Smriti Padak March

 Late Mr. Bazlur Rahman was a famous journalist and devoted his entire life to honest and courageous journalism.
 He established his distinct journalistic language and never compromised with any pressure group or unholy power groups.
 He edited the famous Bangla daily newspaper ‘The Sangbad’ until his death.
 After his death, his family members donated his retirement benefits to the museum and with this fund, LWM has created an annual award namely, ‘Bazlur Rahman Smriti Padak’.
 An open competition for journalistic work dealing with all aspects of the Liberation War is held and the best print and electronic media coverage are awarded prizes.

 In this country, Bengali New Year’s day is usually celebrated with great joy and festivity.
 Over a million people join the different rallys, which are concentrated around central Dhaka areas.
 Many cultural organizations hold cultural programmes in different key points in the city.
 In rural areas of Bangladesh also there are joyful celebrations, which is popularly known as ‘Boishakhi Mela’.
 LWM also celebrates the day with gatherings of children, arranging folk music and other related cultural programs.